mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 Activity - more interaction ?
 3D reconstruction in real time - apps?
 PreVis - demo account for wider access for anyone running workshops?
 (Ask Toan)

+#### Activity Overview
+There is growing interest in the use of virtual reality (VR) for research.
+The immersive spatial environment offered by VR offers new ways to gather and draw insights from research data.
+More broadly, 3D visualisation is useful for understanding complex data, and can be used to explore and share data visualisations on mobile devices and the web.
+This hands-on workshop will introduce participants to the equipment, software and processes involved in using 3D and VR to visualise research data.
+Participants will also be given the opportunity to use VR to interact with research data.

+#### Target audience
+Researchers with an interest in learning more about 3D and VR visualisation techniques, content is aimed at an introductory level - no programming experience required.

+#### Learning Outcomes
+At the end of this workshop participant will be able to:
+1. Identify how 3D visualisation and VR can potentially be used to draw insights from research data.
+2. Recognize basic hardware and software requirements to visualise research data using 3D/VR.
+3. Understand some 3D visualisation concepts and types of data that can be used to render 3D graphics and how these principles might be applied to their own research data.
+4. Gain hands-on experience using VR to interact with research data.

+####Prerequisite
+ - Prior skils ?
+ - Pre-reading ?
+ - Cheatsheet ?
+ - other

 ## Intro:
 ### Definitions: Data Visualisation, 3D visualisation, Virtual Reality
 - Data visualisation is a broader topic with increasing relevance to all research, and ties in particularly with the increased application of data science and machine learning to research data.